quackgraph/quackgraph-agent/dev-docs/flow.todo.md

 ===

 understand readme.md then develop the quackgraph-agent. you can also edit packages/quackgraph if you like. but your working dir is not there. quackgraph-agent working dir is at ./

+---

+understand readme.md then continue develop the quackgraph-agent.